joeylemon/cpython-switch/README.md

     else:
         pass
 ```
-Eventually, we would change to a more sane `case` keyword and rename all existing instances of the keyword in the repository.
+Eventually, we would change to a more sane `case` keyword and tough it out to rename all existing instances of the keyword in the repository.

 <a id="modifying-the-grammar"></a>
 ## Modifying the Grammar